niceRAM/mogege/README.md

     clientSecret = "[Client Secret]" # Your client secret repo = "" # The repo to store comments owner = "" # Your GitHub ID
-    admin= "" # Required.
+    admin = "" # Required.
 Github repository owner and collaborators.
-(Users who having write access to this repository) id= "location.pathname" # The unique id of the page. labels= "gitalk" # Github issue labels.
-If you used to use Gitment, you can change it perPage= 15 # Pagination size, with maximum 100. pagerDirection= "last" # Comment sorting direction, available values are 'last' and 'first'. createIssueManually= true # If it is 'false', it is auto to make a Github issue when the administrators login. distractionFreeMode= false # Enable hot key (cmd|ctrl + enter) submit comment.
+(Users who having write access to this repository) id = "location.pathname" # The unique id of the page. labels = "gitalk" # Github issue labels.
+If you used to use Gitment, you can change it perPage = 15 # Pagination size, with maximum 100. pagerDirection = "last" # Comment sorting direction, available values are 'last' and 'first'. createIssueManually = true # If it is 'false', it is auto to make a Github issue when the administrators login. distractionFreeMode = false # Enable hot key (cmd|ctrl + enter) submit comment. proxy = "" # the proxy built by cors-anywhere,.etc.
 ```

 ## Custom CSS/JavaScript